Balance Redefined

 It is contextual.

-Modern marketing often equates balance with the addition of a synthetic premix.
+When pet food marketing equates balance with the addition of a synthetic premix.
+It subtly shifts the consumer's understanding.

 When discussing balance, the real question is not only: